-- CPAW’s long-term goal is to create fire-adapted communities–a “Firetopia” where residents safely live with wildfire on the landscape.
+- CPAW’s long-term goal is to create fire-adapted communities–where residents safely live with wildfire on the landscape.

-As wildfires grow in size and frequency, the risks and dangers to communities similarly rise.
+As wildfires grow in size and frequency–and as the dangers rise–helping communities reduce wildfire risks and costs is a top priority.
 Protecting homes and structures threatened by wildfires depletes federal agency budgets, and increasingly places firefighter’s lives in danger.
 The effects of climate change, alongside increasing development within the wildland-urban interface (WUI), amplify these adverse outcomes.

-In responding to these risks, Headwaters Economics and Wildfire Planning International created the Community Planning Assistance for Wildfire (CPAW) program.
-Drawing off principles outlined in the National Cohesive Wildland Fire Management Strategy, CPAW works to help communities become better fire-adapted through improved land use planning.
+Headwaters Economics and Wildfire Planning International created the Community Planning Assistance for Wildfire (CPAW) program in response to the increasing wildfire risk.
+Building on principles outlined in the National Cohesive Wildland Fire Management Strategy, CPAW works to help communities become better fire-adapted through improved land use planning.

-CPAW assistance is voluntary and at no cost to communities; providing technical assistance in the form of land use planning, forestry expertise, risk modeling, and research and science to identify and integrate wildfire mitigation measures into development processes and plans.
+CPAW assistance is voluntary and comes at no cost to communities.
+CPAW’s team provides technical assistance in the form of land use planning, forestry expertise, risk modeling, and research and science to identify and integrate wildfire mitigation measures into development processes and plans.

 Land use planning involves better management of the built environment, such as subdivision design, infrastructure layout, home construction, and landscaping treatments, to reduce wildfire risks from the unbuilt or natural environment.

-The tools of land use planning are diverse and often work in tandem with other development objectives, such as zoning overlays, development ordinances, land preservation and watershed management plans, and land ordinances.
-Land use planning can also include market-based mechanisms like transfer of development rights programs, as well as incentives for cluster developments and subdivision design standards.
+The tools of land use planning are diverse and often work in tandem with other development objectives, such as zoning overlays, development ordinances, land preservation and watershed management plans, and building codes.

 As a result of good planning, wildland fire has played its role in reducing fuels, agency funds are now used for restoration projects rather than defense of homes, and the community has safer developments.
 Insurance rates have dropped and home values have increased.